-Members of The Helen Brown Group LLC adhere to the standards of ethics set by the Association of Professional Researchers for Advancement (APRA) and the Association of Fundraising Professionals (AFP).
+Members of The Helen Brown Group LLC adhere to the standards of ethics set by Apra (formerly the Association of Professional Researchers for Advancement) and the Association of Fundraising Professionals (AFP).

-We use only industry-standard, publicly-available resources in the course of our work.
+We use only industry-standard, publicly-available information in the course of our work.

-No information provided by a client will be shared with any individual or group outside of the client organization and HBG without the client’s permission or directive.
+Information provided by a client to HBG will not be shared with any individual or group outside of the client organization without the client’s permission or directive.

 The Helen Brown Group LLC (HBG) does not regularly hold or process personal information outside of the following: name; address; family and career information; corporate, philanthropic, and civic associations; and/or philanthropic and political giving.
 We do not have access to social security numbers, bank account numbers, government ID numbers, or any other information not in the public realm.

 All members and subcontractors of HBG have signed confidentiality agreements and have agreed to abide by the Statement of Ethics and Donor Bill of Rights as set forth by the Association of Professional Researchers for Advancement and the Association of Fundraising Professionals.
 We abide by GDPR, FERPA, HIPAA, and Massachusetts privacy laws.
 We take reasonable, industry-standard precaution to secure data we use and are insured to cover loss and/or theft.

 HBG utilizes a variety of databases and search engines in the course of our work, which may include but not be limited to Lexis Nexis for Development Professionals; LexisNexis Mosaic; Accurint; ResearchPoint; iWave PRO; Zillow; Google; Bing; and other search engines.
 A complete and up-to-date list of these databases may be requested at any time.